-You will have many choices for themed afternoon teas in London.
-These are afternoon teas that are built around a central theme or concept, or cuisine and reinterpret the traditional afternoon tea in new and exciting ways.
-There are Asian afternoon teas inspired by Taiwanese tea houses, Scandinavian teas, Indian savoury afternoon teas, vegan options, burger themed teas and slightly boozy cocktail teas.
+There are many places in London where you can enjoy afternoon tea.
+These are venues that are built around a central theme, concept, or cuisine and reinterpret traditional afternoon tea in new and exciting ways.
+There are Asian afternoon teas inspired by Taiwanese tea houses, Scandinavian teas, Indian savoury afternoon teas, vegan options, burger-themed teas and slightly boozy cocktail teas.

-Some afternoon tea venues offer a more quirky approach to the atmosphere, although the menu itself may be more traditional.
+Some afternoon tea venues offer a quirky approach to the atmosphere, although the menu itself may be more traditional.
 You can take your tea in an unusual location, such as a double-decker bus as it travels the streets of London or on a tour boat as you sail the afternoon away.
-There’s even a child-friendly science afternoon tea at a venue near the Science and Natural History museums in South Kensington.

 Found an amazing venue within 10 minutes of looking!
 Really happy :)